Let’s take a hard look at the “Citi Premier Card.”

 And with the recent addition of JetBlue, you can now take advantage of more domestic flights with TYP transfers to airlines.

 They also allow you to transfer ThankYou Points to Choice Privileges if you want to redeem for hotel stays instead.

 The good news is that there is no limit to how many points you can transfer, and no fee to transfer them.
 But there is a minimum transfer amount of 1,000 points.

 Citi Premier Card Extra Goodies

 – No foreign transaction fees

-– Points don’t expire nor have a limit
+– Points don’t expire nor is earning them limited

 – Annual fee often waived the first year

 – $100 Annual Hotel Savings Benefit ($100 off a single hotel stay of $500 or more via thankyou.com)